Prag8855/aab/content/guides/german-health-insurance.md

 There are big differences between private health insurance companies.
 Each offers very different options. **The best option depends on your situation.**

+Do not choose private health insurance yourself.
+It's a really bad idea.
 The best way to choose is to ask a health insurance broker.
 Their help is free.
 They get paid by the insurance companies when they bring new customers.

 {% include '_blocks/healthInsuranceQuestion.html' %}